 Multi-interventional Clinical Trials

 As we have mentioned, our ultimate aim is to empirically treat multiple chronic diseases with a robust multi-interventional natural medicine protocol that targets many likely environmental etiologies simultaneously or sequentially, and that further incorporates multiple natural medicines that exhibit therapeutic versatility.
 We term this heuristic as Robust Empirical Treatment.
 On our research page we have described 14 tentative types of interventions we wish to uniformly apply in most of today’s major chronic diseases.
 In addition to the above-mentioned 6 dietary supplements, we also wish to include dietary changes, food allergy elimination, exercise and sun exposure, meditation, oral hygiene modifications, possible mold avoidance, and a number of energy oriented therapies including grounding, EMF remediation, and blue-light remediation.
 As needed, other individualized therapies may also be used.
 This multi-interventional natural medicine protocol will be tested against each disease’s respective standard treatments.
 Placebo-controlled trials are infeasible due to the impossibility of avoiding unblinding with so many simultaneous interventions.
 Subjective outcome measures will be eschewed as far as possible in favor of objective tests and “hard” outcomes.
 Where unavoidable, the test protocol may include standard drugs and other treatments as adjuncts, with a view to tapering drugs if health improves sufficiently.
 We will attempt to enroll patients who have been recently diagnosed.
 Primary outcomes will be specific to each disease, but there will also be a standardized secondary set of outcomes.
 Most trial durations are tentatively 1 year.
 Participants will be required to enroll an advocate to help understand and comply with this complex protocol.
 Online forums will be established to enable group dialogue between trial participants as well as investigators.
-We will consider testing this protocol (or modifications thereof) in all of the following chronic diseases and scenarios:
+We will consider testing this protocol (or modifications thereof) in all of the following chronic diseases, disorders, and scenarios:

 Type 2 diabetes and diabetic neuropathy, fibromyalgia, rheumatoid arthritis, osteoporosis, COPD, chronic fatigue syndrome, hypertension, heart disease, Alzheimer’s disease, Parkinson’s disease, Crohn’s disease, kidney disease, multiple sclerosis, obesity, schizophrenia, autism, chronic Lyme disease, congestive heart failure, multiple cancers, mold illness.